-The ISO 27001 has 114 security controls in toto.
+The list of ISO 27001 Controls has 114 security controls in total.
 The 114 controls are bucketed under different functions.
 And yes, not all are IT-related.
 Here’s a peek at how they stack up:

-As we mentioned, you don’t need to implement all the 114 controls.
+As we mentioned, you don’t need to implement all 114 List of ISO 27001 controls.
 The controls aren’t mandatory, and every organization can select the controls that apply to them based on their risk profile.
-That said, you will need to document a valid reason why some of the controls don’t apply to your organization.
+That said, you will need to document a valid reason why some controls don’t apply to your organization.

 Organizations, however, must compulsorily meet the requirements from Clauses 4-10 of the ISO 27001 to claim compliance.
 In other words, organizations can achieve certification to ISO 27001 only when they meet all the requirements in Clauses 4 through 10.

 What are the 14 domains of ISO 27001 Controls List?

-The ISO 27001 comprises 14 domains, with each centred on specific security functions within the organization.
+ISO 27001 Controls List comprises 14 domains, each centred on specific security functions within the organization.